velartrill/velartrill.github.io/orig/kestrel.md

 "Okay, yeah, that makes sense so far.
 Where are you going with this?"

 "What I'm getting at is sometimes forced sex can actually be *more* pleasurable for women, create a stronger bond than ordinary consensual sex, especially in the beginning stages of a relationship.
-Context is everything, of course, and _gattesh_ is more easily done wrong than right.
+Context is everything, of course, and _teshgat_ is more easily done wrong than right.
 But establishing a relationship is a matter of breaking down boundaries, creating a shared ground of intimacy between two souls, and this can be legitimately done by force.
 The way this usually plays out is there is a man and a woman, or more rarely two women, who share unresolved sexual tension; by flirting and various teasing forms of *latias,* the man can establish an emotional charge and a sense of anticipation in the woman, to the point where she experiences intrusive thoughts about him.
 Instead of allowing the relationship to form gradually, he takes bodily control of her while she is still trying to resist those intrusive thoughts instead of accepting the attraction, and forcing physical pleasure upon her until she stops resisting and starts enjoying herself.
 Once he releases her, the relationship essentially becomes a 'done deal'; she has been directly confronted with her attraction, she now associates him with strength, confidence, and physical pleasure, and on top of all this he has taken advantage of her neurological hardwiring.
-It is a dangerous way to try to establish a relationship but when it works it creates extremely strong bonds of affection and obedience, and tight emotional bonds are very highly prized among the People.
+It is a dangerous way to try to establish a relationship but when it works it creates extremely strong bonds of affection and obedience, and close emotional bonds are very highly prized among the People.

 "Now, I use this as an extreme example.
 Obviously this doesn't describe your interactions with…" He stops, apparently noticing my burning cheeks and averted gaze.
 "Ambassador?"

 "I… it m-might describe… *some* of those, um.
 Interactions."
 I squeeze my thighs together awkwardly.
 "Um.
 What do you mean, taking advantage of 'neural hardwiring?'"

 "Ah, I apologize; I am being unnecessarily cryptic.
-I simply mean the innate reaction of the female psyche to sexual intercourse, forced or otherwise."
+I simply mean the innate bonding process triggered by sexual intercourse, forced or otherwise."

-"Innate… reaction?
+"Innate… bonding?
 Sorry, I'm missing something here."

 Shalvan gives me that goddamn look again.
 "Do you… forgive me, there must be some confusion, surely you know about--"

-"Explain it as though I don't."
+"Explain it as though I don't?"

 "Very well.
 Stop me when you recognize what I'm talking about.
 Obviously there are profound and innate differences between the male and female psyche, somewhat more so among _uasdannar_ than _randannar_ as a result of our efforts to… ameliorate certain masculine excesses and feminine pathologies.
 One of these differences is that, for women, the sexual act physiologically triggers a response in the brain -- a release of oxytocin, among  other things -- that changes your disposition towards your partner.
-In effect, when you have sex with someone that results in climax, particularly penetrative sex with a man, you will start to like him more and feel more and more attraction to him.
-What's important to understand is that this response is entirely involuntary.
+In effect, when you have sex with someone that results in climax, particularly penetrative sex with a… behaviorally masculine partner, you will start to like him more and feel progressively more attraction to him, even if overall you may still dislike him.

+"What's important to understand is that this response is entirely involuntary.
 It doesn't matter who the man is, it doesn't matter how you feel about him beforehand, it doesn't matter if the intercourse is forcible or mutual."
+His expression turns solemn.
+"It is likely a survival mechanism conditioned by the  long periods of barbarity collective humanity intermittently suffers.
+As your race is… *infamously well aware*, women become ineluctably subjected to men during those grim intervals, due to the great imbalance in physical fragility and strength, and the rigors of motherhood without advanced medicine.
+But the trauma of repeated rape is catastrophic to the psyche, and without a 'failsafe' in the brain to trigger emergency pair-bonding, the chances of a woman in prolonged captivity — the state of most barbarian women — living long enough to pass on many of her genes are tragically lessened."
 He tilts his head.
 "Does this sound familiar yet?"

 I stare at him.
-"What in all ash makes you *think* that?"
+"What in all ash makes you *think* this?"

+Shalvan looks perplexed.
 "Ah -- well, virtually every known galactic culture has treated this as 'common sense' knowledge, and it has been backed up by a great deal of research and experimentation.
-We understand the exact physiological mechanism and neurological pathways involved and we've identified some of the genes responsible."
+We understand the exact physiological mechanism and neuronal pathways involved and we've identified some of the genes responsible."
 He blinks several times.
 "Truly, you weren't aware--"

 "Nobody ever told me that!"
 I burst out.
 "Nobody ever in all my life -- you're sure about this, that this isn't just a, a Green thing?"